CandleLibrary/Flame/task_notes.md

 				elements - list of active elements [todo] component - the active component
-					local_css - list of all css objects that affect elements of the component see candlefw css style sheets.
+					local_css - list of all css objects that affect elements of the component see CandleLibrary css style sheets.